AFLplusplus/AFLplusplus/docs/docs2.md

 close to a state where the user documentation part is completed and we can create a new release.
 Only then the new documentatin is actually visible to users.
 Therefore no metrics could be collected so far.

+We plan on a user-assisted QA review end of November/begin of December.

 The documentation was reviewed by a few test users so far however who gave it a thumbs up.